Windows has a feature named on-screen keyboard that supposed to be an emergency option in case the physical keyboard is damaged or not responding.

 #5 Show on-screen keyboard from System32 folder

-All those programs arranged alphabetically, so it’s should be easier to find.
+All those programs are arranged alphabetically, so it’s should be easier to find.

-Similar to the first guide, this method is not using a physical keyboard.
+Similar to the first guide, this method does not require a physical keyboard.
 You can follow the step-by-step only by mouse or touchscreen display.

 Which method did you prefer the most?